CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb47.png)

 > **Note:** This shows how users are distributed among different session hosts under *Breadth-first load balancing method*.
+The breadth-first method first queries session hosts that allow new connections.
+The method then selects a session host randomly from half the set of session hosts with the least number of sessions.

 19. Open **WVD-HP01-SH-0** session host, there you can see the user logged in to that session host.
 Now click on **Log off all active users** button and select **Yes** to the prompt asking *Do you want to Log off active users of the virtual machine*.